 In its short length configuration, the 46M is 5.78 inches long and weighs 12.2 ounces.

 The end user employs this modularity to best fit the suppressor to the host firearm and the intended use.
-Longer is quieter, but it’s also longer and heavier.
+Longer is quieter, but longer is also longer and and heavier.
 Shorter is shorter and lighter, but it’s also louder.

 On some firearms, the short configuration is all that’s needed to provide sufficient or more-than-sufficient noise suppression.
 For instance, on the 9mm machine gun seen in the video.